The Spinal Cord

 humans have SEVEN vertebrae in their necks.|

-Most mammals have only seven neck bones (cervical vertebrae), but there are exceptions to this rule.
-The manatee and the two-toed sloth have only SIX cervical vertebrae, the ant bear has EIGHT cervical vertebrae and the three-toed sloth has NINE cervical vertebrae.
+Most mammals have only seven neck bones (cervical vertebrae), but the manatee has only six cervical vertebrae and the three-toed sloth has NINE cervical vertebrae.

 |For more information on the

 The major "highway" connecting the brain and peripheral nervous system

 |BACK TO:||The Senses||Exploring the Nervous System||Experiments and Activities||Table of Contents|